bekk/bekk-christmas/post/javascript/promise-in-javascript.md

 authors:
   - Markus Karlsen
 ---
 In this article we will look into promises in Javascript.
-The concept of a real life promise is simple, as may also be the case when we first start using Promises.
+The concept of a real life promise is simple, as may also be the case when we first start using promises.
 However, as we gain more experience with Javascript, it becomes important to really understand promises.

-When working with promises today we usually focus on the handling, and a promise is often linked with asynchronous operations like API calls, DB operations or IO calls.
+When working with promises today, we usually focus on the handling, and a promise is often linked to asynchronous operations like API calls, DB operations or IO calls.
 There are two important parts of a promise we need to understand: Creating and handling.
-Lets start by looking into the creation of a promise:
+Let's start by looking into the creation of a promise:

 ```js
 new Promise( function(resolve, reject) { ... } );
 ```

-When creating a promise we pass a function that takes two paremeters, which are in turn two functions.
+When creating a promise, we pass a function that takes two parameters, which are in turn two functions.
 When a promise is complete, either resolve or reject is called, each representing two key parts of a promise.
 The success of a promise, depending on the point of view, is often associated with resolve, and the faulting state is often associated with reject.

 ### Resolve and Reject

-Lets have a look at a real life example, and consider a scenario where a friend has made us a promise:
+Let's have a look at a real life example, and consider a scenario where a friend has made us a promise:

 ```js
 const friendKeepsHisWord = true;